 Teamwork makes the dream (wedding) work!
-Score major points with the hubs and knock your wedding plans out of the park by injecting a little team spirit into your big day — in the chicest way possible, of course.
+Score major points with your partner and knock your wedding plans out of the park by injecting a little team spirit into your big day—in the chicest way possible, of course.
 These sports-inspired wedding ideas are guaranteed to win over the crowd and give you and your guests something (else) to cheer about.

 1. The Food